synchronal/medic-rs/README.md

   progress indicators, for example when using `medic run` from shell scripts.
-- `manual` - when `true`, the remedy will be printed and medic will quit, even when running in interactive of auto-apply mode.
+- `manual` - when `true`, the remedy will be printed and medic will quit, even when running in interactive or auto-apply mode.
 - `platform` - an optional list of platforms on which this check should be run, for example `Darwin`, or `FreeBSD`.
 When missing or empty, the check will be run on all platforms.